prathik8794/prathik8794/README.md

 - 👋 Hi, I’m Prathik Kulkarni
-- 👀 I’m interested in learning Data Structures And Algorithms.
+- 👀 I’m interested in learning Data Structures And Algorithms,Web Devolpment topics.
 - 🌱 I’m currently learning C++.
 - 💞️ I’m looking to collaborate on any type of projects.
 - 📫 How to reach me prathik8794@gmail.com